Why Cutting Guinea Pig's Nail is Important

 - Human Nail Clippers or Small Animal Nail Clippers

 - The difference between the two is that human's clippers don't open as wide while small animal clippers tend to be the guillotine style nail clippers and have a wider opening.

 - Styptic powder

-- This powder is used in the scenario that you accidently cut your guinea pig's nail too deep.
-When cutting too deep, you would have accidently cut the quick.
-By applying the powder it will help to stop the bleeding.
+- This powder is used in the scenario that you accidentally cut your guinea pig's nail too deep.
+When this happens, you would have accidentally cut the quick.
+By applying the powder, it will help stop the bleeding.